 A Blue Mountains City Art Gallery exhibition.
 This project is supported by the NSW Government through Create NSW.

 You can book a seat by contacting the Blue Mountains Cultural Centre on +61 2 4780 5410 or emailing email@example.com.
 Tickets are $75 – $85 including a three course meal.

 Our first Silent Dinner in Paris was warmly hosted by Susan Westre and the Schultz family, and catered by the fabulous (and bare bottomed) Fabien Borgen from the raw organic restaurant 42 Degrees.

 It was a feast for all the senses as the spring light fell late around us, switching to the twinkle of candles in this beautiful Parisian family home.

-Our gracious and gregarious hostess, Susan Westre, leads you through the evening in her experiential account here:
+Our gracious host, Susan Westre, leads you through the evening in her experiential account here:

 Susan Westre – Silent Dinner Paris – May 24, 2019

 Performance art and food.
 That is a new combination for me.
 So when I was asked to host a “silent dinner” at my Paris apartment, I was super intrigued.
 Abi, a performance artist I had known socially, introduced me to Honi Ryan, another artist whose organizes and curates these dinners around the world.
 After my first meeting with Honi, I knew I wanted to offer our apartment to host one of these dinners because of the sheer weirdness of the concept.